govuk-one-login/data-analytics-platform/README.md

 In each there is a base file, `base.yml`, which contains everything except the `Resources` section.
 In the `resources/` subdirectory, there are YAML files containing all the stack resources, grouped by functional area.

-A `package.json` script, `iac:build`, concatenates all these files for a particular application into a single top-level `template.yaml` file that is expected by SAM and Secure Pipelines.
-The script requires an argument for which application you wish to build, e.g. `npm run iac:build -- main`.
-To build all applications at once (useful for linting and scanning), an additional npm script, `iac:buildall`, exists which puts the template files it builds into the (git ignored) [iac-dist](iac-dist) directory.

 The [AWS SAM](https://aws.amazon.com/serverless/sam) config is at [samconfig.toml](samconfig.toml).

 #### Workflows